thescubageek/expensive_math/README.md

 # ExpensiveMath 💸

-### The most inefficient, unnecessary, environmentally-destructive, and ridiculously financially expensive way to do basic math!
+**ExpensiveMath is the most inefficient, unnecessary, environmentally destructive, and absurdly expensive way to do basic math!**

 Are you...